bastndev/Lynx-Theme-Pro/CODE_OF_CONDUCT.md

 Lynx Theme Pro is committed to providing a welcoming and inclusive environment for all contributors and users.
 We believe that a great development experience comes from a community built on respect, collaboration, and mutual support.

-We welcome contributions from developers of all skill levels and backgrounds, whether you're reporting bugs, suggesting improvements, contributing code, sharing screenshots, or helping with documentation.
+We welcome contributions from developers of all skill levels and backgrounds.

 ## Our Standards